jkrLab/HiHiC/README.md

-3. Reconstruct chromosome-scale contact matrices from the predicted submatrices (except for iEnhance).
+### Step 3.
+Reconstruct chromosome-scale contact matrices from the predicted submatrices (except for iEnhance).

 ```